metio/terraform-provider-k8s/docs/data-sources/bmc_tinkerbell_org_job_v1alpha1_manifest.md

 Required:

-- `machine_ref` (Attributes) MachineRef represents the Machine resource to execute the job.
-All the tasks in the job are executed for the same Machine. (see [below for nested schema](#nestedatt--spec--machine_ref))
+- `machine_ref` (Attributes) MachineRef represents the Machine resource to execute the job.All the tasks in the job are executed for the same Machine. (see [below for nested schema](#nestedatt--spec--machine_ref))
-- `tasks` (Attributes List) Tasks represents a list of baseboard management actions to be executed.
-The tasks are executed sequentially.
-Controller waits for one task to complete before executing the next.
-If a single task fails, job execution stops and sets condition Failed.
-Condition Completed is set only if all the tasks were successful. (see [below for nested schema](#nestedatt--spec--tasks))
+- `tasks` (Attributes List) Tasks represents a list of baseboard management actions to be executed.The tasks are executed sequentially.
+Controller waits for one task to complete before executing the next.If a single task fails, job execution stops and sets condition Failed.Condition Completed is set only if all the tasks were successful. (see [below for nested schema](#nestedatt--spec--tasks))

 <a id="nestedatt--spec--machine_ref"></a>
 ### Nested Schema for `spec.machine_ref`